 Child Welfare Agency Review Board (CWARB)

 The Child Welfare Agency Review Board (CWARB) publishes and has the authority to amend the rules setting minimum licensing standards for the operation of child welfare agencies.
 They govern the granting, revocation, refusal, conversion, and suspension of licenses.
 They also have the authority to impose civil penalties.
 Members of this board are appointed by the governor and with the exception of an appointed representative the Division of Children and Family Services (DCFS) are all representatives of licensed placement or residential agencies that are regulated by this board.
-To date, the board has taken no adverse action against any agency, including all of the classifications listed above, ever.
+To date, the board has taken adverse action against an agency only once, including all of the classifications listed above, ever.
 That means:

 - No agency has been fined;

-- No agency’s license has been suspended or placed in a probationary status; and
+- Only one agency’s license has been suspended or placed in a probationary status (which did not affect the ability to continue operating or admit new residents); and

 - No license has ever been revoked, for any reason other than inactivity.